wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage.md

 # Storage

 The EDS storage component provides Sequential Data Store (SDS) storage, with a rich array of functionality available through REST APIs.
-For the storage component, you configure [storage runtime](xref:storageruntime), [logging configuration](xref:LoggingConfiguration), and [configure data egress](xref:configureEgress).
+For the storage component, you configure [storage runtime](xref:storageruntime), [logging](xref:LoggingConfiguration), and [data egress](xref:configureEgress).

 For more information, see [SDS reference](sdsOverview).